Apply for BAföG to study

 -

-If applicable, a copy of your
+If applicable, a copy of the

 - current residence permit.